The Opioid Patient Safety Crisis: Actions and Reactions

 Need technical assistance with registration?
 Call 512-457-7605 between 9:00 a.m. and 4:30 p.m.
 CT.

-Awareness: Participants will understand and be able to communicate the frequency, severity, and preventability of certain errors, harm, and harm due to errors related to the use of diabetic agents.
+Awareness: Participants will understand and be able to communicate the latest information regarding frequency, severity, and preventability of errors, harm, and harm due to errors in OPIOID use.

-Accountability: Participants will understand WHO is accountable for new behaviors to protect patients and caregivers from errors and harm related to the use of diabetic agents.
+Accountability: Participants will understand WHO is accountable for new behaviors to protect patients and caregivers from errors and harm with OPIOIDS.

-Ability: Participants will learn the principles of importance in education and how to enable key actors to reduce errors and harm related to the use of diabetic agents.
+Ability: Participants will learn the principles of importance in education and how to enable key actors to reduce errors and harm with OPIOIDS.

-Action: Participants will learn what direct line-of-sight actions must be taken to prevent and reduce the harm or ADEs related to the use of diabetic agents.
+Action: Participants will learn what direct line-of-sight actions must be taken to prevent and reduce the harm of OPIOID-related ADEs.

 CE Participation Documentation